Company Detail

 Education and Experience

-Graduation from an accredited nursing school or equivalent.Current RN License for (Tennessee) & current CPR certification (or within three months of hire).Ability to read, write, speak, understand, and communicate in English.One year of Hemodialysis RN experience is required (two to three years of experience preferred).
+Graduation from an accredited nursing school or equivalent.Current RN License for New Jersey & current CPR certification (or within three months of hire).Ability to read, write, speak, understand, and communicate in English.One year of Hemodialysis RN experience is required (two to three years of experience preferred).
 Experience must be within the past two years.

 Required Skills and Competencies